liuup/ccfddl-bar/README.md

 🔥 Follow the worldwide conference countdown in real time on your MacBook status bar

 👀 Highlights:
-1. Real-time conference countdown with https://ccfddl.com/, without open the web
+1. Real-time conference countdown with https://ccfddl.com/ from the local, without open the webpage
 2. Lightweight and unobtrusive status bar app
 3. Auto-updating conference information